Road traffic injury deaths and hospitalisations

 Source:

-• National Minimum Dataset (NMDS), Ministry of Health
+• National Minimum Dataset (NMDS), Health New Zealand–Te Whatu Ora

 Definition: The number and rate of road traffic injury hospitalisations, by mode of transport.
 ‘All traffic injuries’ includes occupant injury (injury of driver or passenger of three or four-wheeled motor vehicles), motorcyclist injury, pedestrian injury, cyclist injury, other injury and unspecified injury.